Photo by: Jeremy Brooks | Flickr | Creative Commons

 Preliminary findings were presented and discussed in the panel entitled “Latino Immigrant Entrepreneurs: Future Time Perspectives” at the Third Annual International Council for Small Business (ICSB-GWU), "Global Entrepreneurship: The Latest Research on Business Creation," which was held October 11-13, 2012 at The George Washington University.
 More information is available at: http://www.icsbgw.org/program.asp

-A second phase of the project has been initiated with the aim of increasing the number of interviews to 150 and diversifying the sample to include Mexican immigrants.
+The second phase of the project, led by Barabara Bird and George Washington University Professor Michael Danielson, is being carried out in collaboration with the Small Business and Technology Development Center (SBTDC).
+It has been initiated with the aim of increasing the number of interviews to 200 and diversifying the sample to include Mexican immigrants.
 Interviews conducted in phase one were performed over the phone and in person.
 Phase two will also include online surveys.
 Collecting data from a larger sample of entrepreneurs and on a larger number of variables will allow us to expand upon the research conducted in Phase 1 in a number of ways.
 First, business outcomes will be examined such as the number of employees, revenues, and growth, in addition to the short- and long-term planning practices of entrepreneurs.
 Second, the expanded scope of the study will allow us to gather data on entrepreneurs from more Latino sub-groups.
 This will allow the researchers to identify the similarities and differences between these sub-groups while controlling for key intervening factors, such as socioeconomic status and social, human, and economic capital endowments.

 The expected scholarly contribution of this phase will be to test a series of theory-based hypotheses gleaned from the literature on ethnic entrepreneurship among understudied Latino sub-groups in a new destination city.
 We begin with five guiding hypotheses that can be tested through analysis of data to be gathered over the course of six months of research.
 First, in the case of immigrant entrepreneurs, the motivation for migration will impact the goals of a new venture.
 Second, social capital may substitute for human capital among Latino entrepreneurs, particularly when there are high concentrations of co-ethnics and opportunities to serve an ethnic niche market.
 However, reliance on within-group social capital may place a ceiling on potential future growth and expansion to broader markets.
 Third, the greater the combination of social and human capital, the greater the likelihood of start up, survival, and growth.
 Fourth, future time perspective will have a positive relationship to short and long term planning behaviors.
 Fifth, planning behaviors (e.g., targeting customers, seeking resources, preparing communications) are cumulative and positively impact venture survival and growth.